-My approach to your ceremony — Couples who come to me are best described as spiritual but not religious.
-They want a unique experience, a truly personal ceremony that celebrates their love and honors the commitment of marriage without any religious affiliation.
+My approach to your ceremony — Couples who come to me are best described as spiritual,not religious.
+If that applies to you, you want a unique experience, a truly personal ceremony that celebrates your love and honors the commitment of marriage without any religious affiliation.
 You are my ideal couple!
 I cater to the unchurched.

-What if a Couple wants a religious feel to their ceremony?
+What if you do want a religious feel to your ceremony?

 Some couples want a ceremony that includes religious elements to affirm their own beliefs.
 Some feel that including religious elements will make their parents and grandparents more comfortable with a ceremony not being held in a church or synagogue.